aammd/MS_computational_ecology_opinion/compecol.md

 practices, and advanced research computing are put in interaction with the explicit goal of solving "complex" problems.
-Typically, problems are considered complex when they cannot be solved appropriately with mathematical modelling (*i.e.* the application of mathematical models that are not explicitely grounded into empirical data) or data-collection only.
+Typically, problems are considered complex when they cannot be solved appropriately with mathematical modelling (*i.e.* the application of mathematical models that are not explicitly grounded into empirical data) or data-collection only.
 Computational science is the application to research questions of computational thinking [@Pap96], *i.e.* the feedback loop of abstracting a problem to its core mechanisms, expressing a